14 best product tour software for SaaS teams (2026)

 (Source)

 Like most other companies that address both employee and customer onboarding, whether or not WalkMe would work for your product depends on whether you are also looking to address employee onboarding.
-Their entire product focuses heavily on employee training, meaning their product tour tools aren’t as refined or robust as those from other user-centric software options.
-Additionally, pricing requires a custom quote, but former customers suggest that WalkMe’s range is higher than many competitors on this list.
+Their entire product focuses heavily on employee training, meaning their product tour tools aren't as refined or robust as those from other user-centric software options.
+Additionally, pricing requires a custom quote, but reviews on G2 suggest that WalkMe's range is higher than many competitors on this list.

 Pros